TodePond/TodePondDotCom/wikiblogarden/london/thank/readme.md

 <br>

-In my head, this blog post felt much longer, but on the page it's very small.
+In my head, this blog post felt longer, but on the page it's very small.
 I guess that's fine.

 Anyway, yeah, that's it.